-c) To control previously the legality and the budgetary provisioning for acts and contracts of any nature which generate expenses or are representative of any, direct or indirect, duties or responsibilities, for the entities cited in paragraph 1 of article 2 and for those of the entities of any nature created by the State or by any other public entities to carry out administrative functions originally incumbent on the Public Administration.
-These functions costs are incurrent by the budget transfer of the entity that created them, whenever follows a subtraction of acts and contracts to the Court of Auditors a priori control;
+c) To control previously the legality and the budgetary cover for acts and contracts of any nature which generate expenses or are representative of any, direct or indirect, costs and responsibilities, for the entities cited in paragraph 1 and in points a), b) and c) of article 2, and for those of the entities of any nature created by the State or by any other public entities to carry out administrative functions originally incumbent on the Public Administration, when the correspondent costs are borne through direct or indirect funding, including the provision of guarantees, of the entity that created them;

+d) To verify the accounts of the bodies, services or entities which have to render accounts to the Court;

+e) To judge the enforcement of financial responsibilities for anyone managing and profiting from public monies, irrespectively of the nature of the organization the latter belongs to in terms of the present law;

-e) To judge the enforcement of financial responsibilities of the entities cited in paragraph 1 of article 2, through the judgement procedures of accounts or following audits, and also the setting of debits for the liable entities or the impossibility of verification or
+f) To assess the legality, as well as the economy, effectiveness and efficiency, according to technical criteria, of the financial management of the entities referred to in paragraphs 1 and 2 of article 2, including the organization, functioning and reliability of the systems of internal control;

-- f) To assess the legality, as well as the economy, effectiveness and efficiency, according to technical criteria, of the financial management of the entities referred to in paragraphs 1 and 2 of article 2, including the organization, functioning and reliability of the systems of internal control; - g) To audit of the entities cited in article 2, on its own initiative, or on the request of the Assembly of the Republic, or of the Government; - h) To examine, within the national remit, the collection of the own resources for the European Union and the allocation of financial resources provided by the European Union, in accordance with applicable legislation.
-The Court may act, in this area, in Cooperation with the appropriate European Union authorities; - i) To carry out any other powers bestowed by law on the Court; - 2.
-The Court, through its standing committee, also has the powers to approve the opinions elaborated on the request of the Assembly of the Republic or the Government on legislative projects in financial matters; - 3.
-The accounts cited in points a) and b) of paragraph 1 are approved by the Plenary meetings of the Assembly of the Republic and of the Legislative Assemblies of the Autonomous Regions, respectively, which shall deliberate on the submission of the corresponding opinions of the Court of Auditors to the Public Prosecutor Service for the enforcement of eventual financial responsibilities, in accordance with the terms of articles 57, paragraph 1 and 58, paragraph 1. - 4.
-The control of the acts and contracts budget appropriation, practised or executed by the entities referred to in points a), b) and c) of paragraph 2 of article 2, is carried out by verifying the existence of a declaration of budgetary sufficiency and securing of the respective amounts, issued by the controlled entity .
+g) To audit of the entities cited in article 2, on its own initiative, or on the request of the Assembly of the Republic, or of the Government;

+h) To examine, within the national remit, the collection of the own resources for the European Union and the allocation of financial resources provided by the European Union, in accordance with applicable legislation.
+The Court may act, in this area, in Cooperation with the appropriate European Union authorities;

+i) To carry out any other powers bestowed by law on the Court;

+2. The Court, through its standing committee, also has the powers to approve the opinions elaborated on the request of the Assembly of the Republic or the Government on legislative projects in financial matters.

+3. The accounts cited in points a) and b) of paragraph 1 are approved by the Plenary meetings of the Assembly of the Republic and of the Legislative Assemblies of the Autonomous Regions, respectively, which shall deliberate on the submission of the corresponding opinions of the Court of Auditors to the Public Prosecutor Service for the enforcement of eventual financial responsibilities, in accordance with the terms of articles 57, paragraph 1 and 58, paragraph 1.

+4. The control of the acts and contracts budget appropriation, practised or executed by the entities referred to in points a), b) and c) of paragraph 2 of article 2, is carried out by verifying the existence of a declaration of budgetary sufficiency and securing of the respective amounts, issued by the controlled entity.